imrushi/imrushi.github.io/content/posts/vscode-extension-ory.md

 ## ORY CLI

 I used the [ORY CLI](https://www.ory.sh/docs/guides/cli/installation) for configuration and development purposes, which greatly simplified my development process.
-It is a convenient and easy-to-use tool that helps manage and configure Ory Network projects.
+It was a convenient and easy-to-use tool that helps manage and configure Ory Network projects.
 Its built-in proxy and tunneling mechanisms smoothly route application traffic during development.

 ---